csinva/csinva.github.io/_blog/compiled_notes/_build/html/_sources/notes/ai/philosophy.md

 - in his later years, turns to focus on the pursuit of usefulness rather than truth
 - contrasts with younger Roussea, who wanted more action, instinct, social contract

+### kant

+- what makes a math law better than some other thing? kant says a priori beliefs...interestingly those beliefs were from evolution in the first place

 ## effective altruism